LuigiBrosNin/UNI/Master first year/Computer graphics/Computer graphics.md

 ## OpenGL part I (ENG)
 Vertex Buffer Object (VBO) -> stores data regarding vertexes (generic attributes for the stuff we need)
 ![[Pasted image 20250308002001.png]]

-#TODO this section would absolutely benefit for a summary of those 93 or so slides
 ## LAB_0
 ### Make the project work in Linux
 My new makefile for generic CP projects